 Lots of people advertise online as doctors.
 Is Dr Cindy de Villiers a genuinely qualified and registered medical doctor in NZ/Australia?

 A Natural Health Practitioner and a Registered Functional Doctor are different e.g. a registered FACNEM qualified doctor has a minimum 11 years of formal tertiary and postgraduate medical training and has access to a wider medical toolkit.

-What was Dr Cindy de Villiers' journey to specializing Personalized Functional & Integrative medicine?
+What was Cindy’s journey to specializing in Personalized Functional & Integrative medicine?

 "In the early days, I was brought up in an environment where food was considered important for health and at Med School in the early 90s, I was inspired to do my research project in homeopathy.